lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 There are two methods of how to work with virtual environments on
 Taurus:

-1. **Vitualenv** is a standard Python tool to create isolated Python environments.
+1. **virtualenv** is a standard Python tool to create isolated Python environments.
    It is the preferred interface for managing installations and virtual environments on Taurus and part of the Python modules.

-2. **Conda** is an alternative method for managing installations and virtual environments on Taurus.
-Conda is an open-source package management system and environment management system from Anaconda.
+2. **conda** is an alternative method for managing installations and virtual environments on Taurus. conda is an open-source package management system and environment management system from Anaconda.
 The conda manager is included in all versions of Anaconda and Miniconda.